Teen who wore Mexican flag at graduation gets the diploma he was denied at the ceremony

 The news conference was led by Kelly Morales, the North Carolina immigrant rights program director at American Friends Service Committee.
 She was joined by the López family.

 "I'm grateful I got what I deserved," López said after receiving his diploma, CNN affiliate WRAL reported.
-"It means the world to me, because [my parents are] the ones that really wanted it for me.
-Like I said, I did it for them and I feel real grateful now that I have it because I fought for it [and] they fought for it real hard."

-In a statement on Monday acknowledging that López had picked up his diploma after the press conference, Asheboro City Schools said, "As with all graduates, we wish him well and we will continue to serve our community in ways that help all young people meet their full potential."

-The school district in its Friday statement said the incident had been "misrepresented" on social media.
+"It means the world to me, because [my parent